minanaziri/Course-3-Project/README.md

 Uses descriptive activity names to name the activities in the data set Entire numbers in code column of the TidyData replaced with corresponding activity taken from second column of the activities variable

-Appropriately labels the data set with descriptive variable names code column in TidyData renamed into activities
+label the data set with descriptive names code column in TidyData renamed into activities
 All Acc in column’s name replaced by Accelerometer
 All Gyro in column’s name replaced by Gyroscope